COSSAS/SOARCA/docs/content/en/docs/core-components/modules.md

 ```

 ### Manual capability
-This capability executes [manual Commands](https://docs.oasis-open.org/cacao/security-playbooks/v2.0/cs01/security-playbooks-v2.0-cs01.html#_Toc152256491) and provides them through the [SOARCA api](/docs/core-components/api-manual).
+This capability executes [manual Commands](https://docs.oasis-open.org/cacao/security-playbooks/v2.0/cs01/security-playbooks-v2.0-cs01.html#_Toc152256491) and provides them natively through the [SOARCA api](/docs/core-components/api-manual), though other integrations are possible.

 The manual capability will allow an operator to interact with a playbook.
 It could allow one to perform a manual step that could not be automated, enter a variable to the playbook execution or a combination of these operations.

-The manual step should provide a timeout SOARCA will by default use a timeout of 10 minutes.
-If a timeout occurs the step is considered as failed.
+The manual step should provide a timeout.
+SOARCA will by default use a timeout of 10 minutes.
+If a timeout occurs, the step is considered as failed.

 #### Manual capability architecture